johnny-b-goode/traveller/doc/missiles.md

 | Advanced Laser      | 13 | 1     | 3D     | 2      | Cr450000 | -        | -             | Auto 3 |

 ## Description

+### Background

+Primitive missiles first become available as early as TL 2, and are certainly available (though hardly effective) by TL 3.
+Missiles are an effective weapons system by mid-TL 5, and a force multiplier by TL 6.
+Advances in technology will begin to mitigate the threat posed by missiles around mid-TL 7, and by TL 8 missiles are largely ineffective as a weapons system.

 ### Ramifications